-The good news is that Poptin integrates with many of them, which will make your MarTech stack more efficient.
+The good news is that Poptin integrates with many of them, making your MarTech stack more efficient.

-Some of the platforms Poptin synchronizes with includes Zapier, Pipedrive, Constant Contact, HubSpot, MailChimp, and GetResponse.
+Some of the platforms Poptin synchronizes with include Zapier, Pipedrive, Constant Contact, HubSpot, MailChimp, and GetResponse.

 The integration is fast and easy, so you can be up and running in no time.

 Before you begin crafting your exit intent popups, we want to share a few more best practices to abide by.

 The last thing visitors want to do when they’re trying to leave is fill out a long form.
 Ideally, your popup form should have as few fields as possible.